 When treating acid reflex what is the difference between Nissen fundoplication and gastic bypass?
 Can Nissen fundoplication also help you lose weight?

 Acid reflux is defined as the presence of acidic gastric contents in the esophagus causing irritation.
 It's cause is blamed on the a lax gastroesophageal shpincter that permits usch regurgitation.
 Vesicoureteral reflux is regurgitation (backing up) of urine in the bladder into the ureter ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Nausea after gastric sleeve
+- Hungry after gastric sleeve